 ecf and the pandemic: moving evanston forward together

 From the first impact of Covid 19 in Evanston in March 2020, Evanston Community Foundation has been focused on deep listening and partnership, creatively and strategically adapting to new realities.
 ECF envisioned three phases of response, which would overlap with each other: relief, recovery, rebuilding.
-Now in mid-2021, we are primarily focused on rebuilding a better community through the ECF NOW Fund.
+Since mid-2021, ECF has wound down the Evanston Community Rapid Response fund, and we are primarily focused on rebuilding a better community through the ECF NOW Fund.

 The NOW Fund succeeds the Evanston Community Rapid Response Fund, which was launched on March 18, 2020, and through which ECF issued initial grants within the first week.
 As we move together toward rebuilding a more resilient and equitable Evanston, the focus on working together as a community doesn’t change.
 As it has been from the beginning, the strategy and purpose of the Foundation’s community investments is rooted in this connectivity.